 Fox Chase Cancer Center Joins National Experts in Developing Framework to Address Cancer Care Disparities

-Evelyn González, senior director of Fox Chase's Office of Community Outreach, is a co-leader of the framework development
+Evelyn González, senior director of Fox Chase's Office of Community Outreach and Engagement, is a co-leader of the framework development

-Evelyn González, senior director of Fox Chase's Office of Community Outreach, is a co-leader of the framework development
+Evelyn González, senior director of Fox Chase's Office of Community Outreach and Engagement, is a co-leader of the framework development

 PHILADELPHIA (May 11, 2021)—Cancer health disparities is a broad and complex issue that requires new approaches and adjustments to the existing cancer continuum framework.
-Evelyn González, MA, senior director of Fox Chase Cancer Center’s Office of Community Outreach, joined a team of experts from across the United States to co-lead a process to develop a framework aimed at addressing cancer care disparities.
+Evelyn González, MA, senior director of Fox Chase Cancer Center’s Office of Community Outreach and Engagement, joined a team of experts from across the United States to co-lead a process to develop a framework aimed at addressing cancer care disparities.

 According to the authors, data suggest health disparities in the United States exist across many areas of cancer care and disproportionately affect medically underserved populations who may encounter cultural, linguistic, economic, and other barriers to care.